aws/amazon-chime-sdk-component-library-react/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: 'Report unexpected behavior with our components or demos. '
+about: 'Report unexpected behavior with our components. '
 title: ''
 labels: Bug
 assignees: ''
 ---

 **Describe the bug**